sharmamehul/batch-correction-flow-cytometry/README.md

 # batch-correction-flow-cytometry
-strategy for batch correction of flow cytometry samples using two bridge samples (one for correction, one for validation)
+strategy for batch correction of flow cytometry samples using two bridge samples (validate with third if possible).